ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       knowledgeable on cable assemblies and components.
 With his wealth of expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.
-John is a passionate Manchester City fan and enjoys to watch them with cold pint of Guinness!
+John is a passionate Manchester City supporter and enjoys to watch them with cold pint of Guinness!
     image: /img/team10-1-.png
     interests:
       - football